 “Researchers found that the average time for an EMS unit to arrive on the scene from the time of a 911 call was seven minutes.”
 Medical News Bulletin October 5, 2017 https://www.medicalnewsbulletin.com/response-time-emergency-medical-services/

-Delhi Township has an average ambulance arrival time of 4 minutes, 44 seconds from the time of the 911 call and average 4 minute, 36 seconds arrival time for a fire apparatus.
+Delhi Township has an average ambulance arrival time of 4 minutes, 42 seconds from the time of the 911 call and average 4 minute, 41 seconds arrival time for a fire apparatus.

-A comparison of 2014 expenses from the Fire Levy fund and the projected expenses in 2019 illustrates the significance of personnel costs on this fund.
+A comparison of 2019 expenses from the Fire Levy fund and the projected expenses in 2024 illustrates the significance of personnel costs on this fund.

-The majority of non-municipal fire departments in the Greater Cincinnati region began transitioning from more part time personnel to more fulltime personnel shifting the priority to hiring qualified firefighters that were certified paramedics.
-The market for these personnel was quickly depleted, leaving agencies short staffed and competing for the same personnel.
-Today, Delhi Township Fire Department has just 25 Part time personnel, with only 4 having the certification of paramedic.
-The retention rate of the 53 personnel hired over the last 5 years is just 45%, as the department has experienced a departure of 58 personnel during that same time period.
-Thirty of those departures left because of receiving Full-time employment at other fire departments.
+Today, Delhi Township Fire Department has just 15 part-time personnel, with only 2 having the certification of paramedic.
+The retention rate of the 26 personnel hired over the last 5 years is just 25%, as the department has experienced a departure of 38 personnel during that same time period.
+Thirty of those departures left because of receiving full-time employment at other fire departments.

 Fire Prevention Services: